-Israel's ongoing military conflict and the short outbreaks of war that have characterized its history make it distinctive among welfare states.
+Israel's continuing military conflict and the short outbreaks of war that have characterized its history make it distinctive among welfare states.
 As such, the analysis of the link between war and social politics in this case requires a partly different approach to that adopted in the other case studies included in this volume.
-Following the historical experience of the last century in Europe and the rest of the developed world, the rest of this book is framed around major episodes of military conflict and their accompanying phases of war preparation, war itself and the aftermath of war.
+Following the historical experience of the past century in Europe and the rest of the developed world, the rest of this book is framed around major episodes of military conflict and their accompanying phases of war preparation, war itself, and the aftermath of war.
 In Israel, the founding conflict was a bloody one, but its scale and duration were of a far lesser order than those experienced by combatants in the global wars of 1914-18 and 1939-45.
-At the same time, Israel is unique among developed democracies in experiencing a state of continuous war preparation, a mobilization period and a postwar period during most of Israel's history make the analysis of the causal links between war and social politics complex.
-Yet, the direct links between war and social politicy, at least with regard to the establishment and growth of system of social rights linked to war, offer an interesting perspective on the subject of this volume.
+At the same time, Israel is unique among developed democracies in experiencing a state of continuous war preparation and violence that few expect to end in the near future.
+This blurring of war preparation, a mobilization period, and a post-war period during most of Israel's history make the analysis of the causal links between war and social politics complex.
+Yet, the direct links between war and social policy, at least with regard to the establishment and growth of system of social rights linked to war, offer an interesting perspective on the subject of this volume.
 In view of the distinctive policy regime that developed in Israel, the focus is on documenting the dualistic character of social rights and explaining the institutional and political dynamics that have driven the evolution of military-related benefits.

-The chapter is structured as follows.
-The first section sets the scene by providing an overview of key features of both welfare and warfare in the Israeli context, and their main implications for military-related benefits.
-Section 2 introduces programmes linked to war and the military that have been established since the founding of the state and then analyses their growth over time, describing changes in both costs and conditions.
+The chapter is structured as follows: The first section sets the scene by providing an overview of key features of both welfare and warfare in the Israeli context, and their main implications for military-related benefits.
+The second section introduces programmes linked to war and the military that have been established since the founding of the state and then analyses their growth over time, describing changes in both costs and conditions.
 In addition, the generosity of benefits intended to compensate the injury or death of combat soldiers is compared to parallel civilian programmes.
-Section 3 discusses two salient dimensions of the politics of military-related benefits in Israel: public opinion regarding benefit deservingness, and descriptions of recent initiatives to either expand or contract benefits.
+The third section discusses two salient dimensions of the politics of military-related benefits in Israel: public opinion regarding benefit deservingness, and descriptions of recent initiatives to either expand or contract benefits.
 The chapter ends with some brief concluding observations.

-1. SETTING THE SCENE: WELFARE AND WARFARE IN ISRAEL
+SETTING THE SCENE: WELFARE AND WARFARE IN ISRAEL